danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 Now the front end developer has to reach out to the back end developer, who may or may not be available, maybe they've moved on to another ticket and either have to context switch or tell the front end developer to wait until they have time to fix it.
 So the front end developer will mark the ticket as blocked and move on to something else, hopefully remembering to return to the original ticket whenever the backend developer gets around to merging the fixes.

 The other thing that often happens is there's a deadline to get the feature complete.
-In this case the front end developer may implement some workarounds on the front end to make things seemingly work, when it would have been more efficient to have the back end do this work.
+In this case the front end developer may implement some workarounds on the front end to make things seemingly work, when it would have been more efficient to have the back end do this.

 It's not the fault of the PM that is asking for changes, remember Agile tells us we're supposed to embrace change!
 But when the teams are structured as horizontal slices of the stack (database, back end, front end), it creates needless friction to get features complete that are vertical slices through the entire stack.
-I have found it more effective to give every developer autonomy over the entire stack so they can use the appropriate tools to get their job done.
+I have found it most effective to give every developer autonomy over the entire stack so they can use the appropriate tools to get their job done.

 Of course there will always be some team members that prefer to specialize in one area or another.
-I believe the best way to work in this case is to have those experts be on the PR reviews, and to gradually document their specialized knowledge and best practices.
+In this case, have those experts be on the PR reviews, and gradually document their specialized knowledge.
 To the extent that the best practices can be encoded as linting rules, bring those rules into the project linter (more on this in the next section).
 In this way, it's like everyone on the team has the expert sitting beside them as they code, levelling up everyone's knowledge.
 It's also beneficial to the company in case the expert(s) leave.

 ## Automation

 An effective team establishes automated processes to minimize manual effort.
 This includes linting, automated testing, CI (Continuous Integration), and CD (Continuous Deployment) in place from the very early days of the project.
+[Linting can be added later](../markdown/add-rubocop-to-legacy-project), although that will be more effort.
 Unless it's a hack-a-thon or throw-away code, this is a must.

 A good set of linting rules suggests best practices, prevents common coding errors, and enforces code style/formatting to avoid [bike shedding](https://en.wikipedia.org/wiki/Law_of_triviality) in PRs.
 Especially when it comes to code style, (eg: spacing, semi colons, etc.), it's less important to be "right" and more important for the team to be consistent.

-Getting in the habit of writing automated tests (unit, integration, and system) leads to better quality code.
+Getting in the habit of writing automated tests (unit, integration, and system/end-to-end) leads to better quality code.
 It also supports adding new features and refactoring without fear of causing regressions, and minimizes or eliminates entirely the need for manual QA.

-Finally, linting and tests should be easy to run on each developers laptop, via CLI and/or editor plugins.
+Linting and tests should be easy to run on each developers laptop, via CLI and/or editor plugins.
 These should also run as part of CI, which should be running on each commit pushed to feature branches and the main branch.
 A failure in CI should notify the developer that pushed the breaking commit.
 The main branch should be protected such that CI must be passing before any PR can be merged.

+Finally, where possible, continuous deployment should be setup to automatically deploy after code is merged to the main branch (given that CI is passing).
+This avoids manual effort of having a developer putting together a build, cutting a release branch, asking the team not to merge any PRs while the release is in progress, etc.

 ## Maintenance